-When it comes to movies, there aren't many things that are more divisive than the use of 3D (Except for the Star Wars prequels).
+When it comes to movies, there aren't many things that are more divisive than the use of 3D (Except for the Star Wars prequels and sequels).
 Those who love it love it.
 Those who hate it hate it.
 There's plenty of misinformation and assumptions to be found.
-But now, almost 15 years after the current iteration of 3D made its comeback, how are things faring, how can you use it, and what is it all about?
-Here are six basic facts about 3D in 2019.
+But now, exactly 15 years after the current iteration of 3D made its comeback, how are things faring, how can you use it, and what is it all about?
+Here are six basic facts about 3D in 2020.

 3D and VR are not always the same thing

 With the recent VR (virtual reality) trend came some confusion.
 Most of today's VR devices require a smartphone to be put inside them, with half of the screen showing an image for your left eye and the other half for your right eye.
 However what is on those screens can differ.

 360° content enables you to look all around you in any direction, but most content is flat, 2D.
-There are some apps, games and even one somewhat pricey consumer camera that enable recording in both 360 and 3D at the same time, but this is the exception.
+There are some apps, games and some consumer cameras that enable recording in both 360 or 180 and 3D at the same time, but this is the exception.